scarpazza/home-assistant-konnected-tutorial/README.md

     * turn on buzzer
     * add a 1-2 seconds delay, then
     * turn off the buzzer.
-  * The reason why you want all these actions is to handle incoming transitions from any states (`armed`, `pending`, and `triggered`).
+  * The reason why you want these three actions is to handle the diverse incoming transitions (from `armed`, `pending`, and `triggered`).
 The buzzer and the siren states are different depending on them.
-The actions will first turn off the Siren, so that this disarm response also acts as a "clear-all".
+Actions will first turn off the Siren, so that this disarm response also acts as a "clear-all".
 Then, have a 1-2 second buzz to give auditory feedback when the user does a clean disarm.
 Finally, turn off the buzzer, which also stop the buzzer that started in the pending status.

-## Step 8 - create "smart" automations
+## Step 8 - smart automations

-Consider creating additional "smart" automations, i.e., functions that traditional 1990s alarm systems did not have, and that take advantage of Home Assistant app features, most prominently mobile-phone-based presence detection.
+You should now consider creating "smart" automations, i.e., alarm-related functions that Home Assistant can perform thanks to its app, and that traditional 1990s alarm systems would not offer.
+Most prominently, this includes presence detection.

-I won't describe them in length because you'll be an automation expert by now:
+I won't describe them in length because you'll be an automation expert by now.
+I found the following to be useful:

 * Intrusion: auto-arm at a given time in the evening if you are home

-* Intrusion: auto-disarm the system at 6.30am (or your wake-up time) if it was in the armed_home state and you are home;
+* Intrusion: auto-disarm the system at your typical wake-up time
+  * if it was in the `armed_home` state and
+  * if you are home;

-* Intrusion: disarm reminder - returning home.
-Sends you a notification reminding you to disarm the system if you are coming home and the system is armed.
+* Intrusion: disarm reminder - returning home
+  * sends you a notification reminding you to disarm the system
+  * if you are coming home
+  * and the system is armed (either `armed_home` or `armed_away`).

+* Intrusion: reminder to arm when you leave
+  * sends you a notification reminding you to arm the system
+  * if you are leaving home and
+  * the system is not `armed`;
-* Intrusion: reminder to arm when you leave.
-Sends you a notification reminding you to arm the system if you are leaving home and the system is not armed.
-You might decide not to, if there are occupants home.
-If you know you never leave guests alone, you can turn this reminder into an auto-arm.
+  * the reminder gives you the option *not* to arm the system if you know there are non-app occupants home (e.g., relatives, babysitters, etc.).
+  * if you know with certainty that you will never leave the home to non-tracked occupants, you can change this automation so that it arms the system.

-* Intrusion: suggest arming (away) at a given time in the evening if not home.
-Sends you a notification reminding you to arm the system (armed_away) if you are not home at a given time in the evening.
+* Intrusion: suggest arming (away) at a given time in the evening if not home
-* ...
+  * Sends you a notification reminding you to arm the system (`armed_away`)
+  * if you are not home
+  * at a given time in the evening.

-## Step 9 - repeat for the fire and CO alarm
+## Step 9 - repeat for the fire/CO alarm

 Repeat Steps 4...8 for the fire and carbon monoxide alarm system.

 You may want a separate dashboard, depending on the complexity of your system.

 You need a few automations.
-I implemented the following:
+I recommend the following:
 * Fire/CO: trigger response - Siren - LEAVE ON EXCEPT WHEN TESTING
 * Fire/CO: trigger response - Buzzer
 * Fire/CO: disarm response